The Debt Prisons of 21st Century USA

 According to the Fines and Fees Justice Center (FFJC), in 15 out of 50 states, people have been jailed for fines of less than $60.
 One South Carolina woman even spent almost two months in jail for missing a payment on her traffic ticket.

 This tough stance on crime did not only lead to mass incarcerations.
 The excessive fines and penalties also drove many Americans into debt.
 People with limited income usually can’t afford to pay those exorbitant fines.
-As a result, many of them end up spending time in prisons.
+As a result, many of them end up spending time in prison.

 The Debt Trap

-You see, going to prison for defaulting on an obligation is more than just a punishment.
+Going to prison for defaulting on an obligation is more than just a punishment.
 It’s a trap that often victimizes the most vulnerable members of our society.

-People who get incarcerated tend to lose their job.
+People who get incarcerated tend to lose their jobs.
 Without a job, they won’t be able to raise funds to pay for their debt.
 And if they can’t pay their debts, they end up in jail.
 It’s a never-ending cycle that can have repercussions for generations.

 What Kind of Debts Can Send You to Jail?

 However, failing to pay taxes or any child support constitutes fraud.
-Depending on the amount you owe, you can be charged with either a misdemeanor or felony.
+Depending on the amount you owe, you can be charged with either a misdemeanor or a felony.

 Debt collectors also sometimes use the legal system to send you to prison.
 One of the most common ways they do this is by requesting the court to subject you to a debtor’s examination.